 Access to data on military expenditure in Guatemala appears to be satisfactory.
 Most sources have relatively long time series, and there is no major divergence between the various sources.
 I have not succeeded in obtaining the national budget, entailing that it has not been possible to carry out a more detailed examination of the various sub-groups.
 This is probably because the country is relatively new in terms of Norway's official development aid, and libraries have therefore not yet given priority to obtaining sufficiently detailed information about the country.
-As shown in table 3.3.1, Guatemala has low military expenditure in per cent of GDP and social expenditure.
-The latest figures also show that this situation is being maintained in that military expenditure is budgeted at about 1 per cent of GDP in 1994.
+As shown in table 3.3.1, Guatemala has surprisingly low military expenditure in per cent of GDP and social expenditure in view of the protracted civil war in the country.
 Social indicators have improved in recent years.
-Infant mortality was more than 6 per cent at the beginning of the 1990s, while the World Bank's latest figure shows that it fell to 4.6 per cent in 1993.
+Infant mortality was more than 6 per cent at the beginning of the 1990s, while the World Bank's latest figure shows that it fell to 4.4 per cent in 1994.